Being a parent is unlike anything else.

 Again, you’re a human, and parenting is a challenging job.

-You will inevitably make mistakes or wish you had done something different, and that’s OK.
+You will inevitably make mistakes or wish you had done something different, and that’s okay.

 In today’s social media-driven world, it’s really easy to compare ourselves to what others post.